rydrman/pipedev.org/content/posts/2021-10-19-getting-started.md

 ---
-title: "October 2021"
-topic: "Getting Started in Pipeline"
+title: "Getting Started in Pipeline"
 date: 2021-10-19
 author: Ryan Bottriell
 summary: "Thoughts and advice on getting started as a pipeline developer"